 - start a compost pile;

-- share some waste reduction tips with family;
+- share some waste reduction tips with family and friends;

 - refresh your knowledge of how to recycle right.